 Approximate average time commitment: 10 hours per month (including Board meetings).

 - Commit to make a personally meaningful gift to the organization in line with board-set expectations commensurate with ability to give.
 Participate in organizational fundraising activities.

 - Consistently attend board (approximately 10 per year) and committee meetings.
-Be active on at least one committee.
-Attend mandatory board retreat in the first quarter of the year.
+Be active on one to two committees (typically meet monthly).
+Attend mandatory board retreat as scheduled.

 - Be committed to the goals and methods of the organization.
 Exercise due diligence with regard to legal and financial responsibilities.